|

 Luke says that he “distinctly saw an angel of God”.

-see an angel of God, even though he was a Gentile.
-This angel called out
+did see an angel of God, even though he was a Gentile.
+This angel called

 Notice that Cornelius’ and Paul’s response are very similar.

-In both instances the coma is before the word Lord.
+In both instances the comma is before the word "Lord".

 You might remember what I said about that from chapter 9.

-The coma and the question mark suggest, at least to me, that
+The comma and the question mark suggest, at least to me, that

-Cornelius was in fact asking 2 questions here.
+Cornelius was in fact asking two questions here.

-way to ask this question would be, , “what is it, and, who are you, are
+Another way to ask this question would be, "what is it, and,

-angel replied by telling Cornelius that his prayers and good works had
+angel replies by telling Cornelius that his prayers and good works had

 come up to Heaven as an offering, and as a result God was going to bless